Shoulder Pain

 • Sports, like lacrosse or rugby, that involve blows to an unprotected shoulder

-• Falls, motor vehicle accidents, and other situations resulting in blunt force to the shoulder.
+• Falls, motor vehicle accidents, and other situations result in blunt force to the shoulder.

 Unusual though it is, I am seeing a lot more of this in my practice at the moment as patients and friends scramble for Covid-19 vaccinations.